-Operating the Server
+Operating the server

 Running SonarQube as a service on Windows

-Installing SonarQube as a service
+Install or uninstall SonarQube as a service

 Start or stop the service

-> "%SONAR_HOME%\bin\windows-x86-64\StopNTService.bat" does a graceful shutdown where no new analysis report processing can start, but the tasks in progress are allowed to finish.
+> %SONARQUBE_HOME%\bin\windows-x86-64\SonarService.bat stop does a graceful shutdown where no new analysis report processing can start, but the tasks in progress are allowed to finish.
 The time a stop will take depends on the processing time of the tasks in progress.
 You'll need to kill all SonarQube processes manually to force a stop.

 Running SonarQube manually on Linux